 Experts are able to predict probable times of coral spawning but there still remains an air of mystery around when it occurs.
 It only happens at night and once the water temperature is above 26ºC for the whole month prior and the seas are calmer.
 What actually triggers the event still remains unknown and tell-tale signs won’t reveal themselves until 20-30mins before it occurs.

 The time of year depends on the reef location.
-Reefs off Cairns and Port Douglas generally begin spawning two to six nights after the full moon in November and it’s usually just the one night that it explodes however it may occur over different nights in late spring or early summer.
+Reefs off Cairns and Port Douglas generally begin spawning several nights after the full moon in October or November and it’s usually just one or two nights that it explodes, however, it may occur over different nights in late spring or early summer.
 Coral spawning off the islands or inshore reefs can happen a month or so earlier.
 It only happens at night once most plankton feeders are sleeping to give the eggs a greater chance at survival.

 What happens if I miss it?